opensemanticworld/rapsql/README.md

             3. And that's it :)

 ## Docker Commands on CLI
-When all presettings are done, we're up to get the rapsql stack running.
-Just open a terminal or shell, navigate to your rapsql path and use docker compose tool.
+Once all the pre-settings are complete, we can get the Rapsql stack up and running.
+Simply open a terminal or shell, navigate to your Rapsql path and use the docker compose tool.

 Run the stack
 ~~~
     docker compose up
 ~~~
-This command will build and download all missing images from the docker registry.
-The building step may take a while, once you downloaded all images to your local machine, the command will executed way faster.
+This command builds and downloads all missing images from the Docker registry.
+The build step can take a while.
+Once you have downloaded all the images to your local machine, the command runs much faster.
 (Optional) Run services in background using "detached" mode (-d flag)
 ~~~
     docker compose up -d